rafaelmayoralberto22/mango-hiberus/README.md

 ## Installation and commissioning:

 Clone this repository.
-You need `node` and `npm` installed globally on your machine.
+You need `node v18.14.2` and `npm` installed globally on your machine.

 #### Installation: